Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-loops.md

 2 | 5 | `reads` | `s` | `{"d": 2, "e": 2, "r": 2, "a": 1, "s": 1}` -->

-And then at this point, there are no more characters and no more words to loop through.
+At this point, there are no more characters and no more words to loop through.

 ## Writing Loops in Loops